By Richard Ammon

 As for the gay community in Gaborone, although Monica said it is basically “underground” in any formal sense that is not an accurate description.
 There is an active not-out/not-in network of friendship circles and a handful of clubs/restaurants/bars that are gay friendly.
 Of these, only one club/disco is considered gay (although not exclusively): Grand West, where LGB people can hold hands, dance close together and sometimes kiss.

-The Bull and Bush bar/restaurant, (photo left), a favorite of expats in the city outskirts, becomes a gay friendly club after 9 or 10 PM.
+Another club in the city outskirts, becomes a gay friendly club after 9 or 10 PM.
 Aside from this scattering of venues, anyone looking for a specific out scene will not find one.
 It’s unlikely any place could afford to be exclusively gay since the number of LGBT people in Gaborone is limited.
 There are only 5 million people in the whole country (that’s 8 people per square mile–vs Hong Kong with 14 thousand per!) and only 185,000 in the capital.
-Since most gay folks are in the closet or married, the customer base is insufficient to make a profit with a gay-only venue.
+Since most gay folks are in the closet or married, the customer base is insufficient to make a profit with a gay only venue.

-As mentioned, at the moment the scene lacks an actual gay center since LeGaBiBo cannot hold organized meetings such as social gatherings, support groups, movie nights, parties, hotline, peer counseling, youth groups or interventions.
+LeGaBiBo offers meetings such as social gatherings, support groups, movie nights, parties, hotline, peer counseling, youth groups or interventions.

 As for gay bashing, Monica contrasted Botswana with South Africa (RSA), which has a history of violence left over from the apartheid era, from racism, from rich-poor resentment, from social inequality as well as tribal rivalry.
 Given such a mix of anger sources, it is no surprise, Monica said, that homophobia in RSA is often laced with violence.
 Violence was how one solved problems there and how apartheid was eventually defeated.

 But in Botswana the history has been much calmer.
 Certainly not free of conflict but not the at same level of violence.
 The push for independence from Britain was mostly negotiated; no major warfare; no reprisal killings, no brutal leaders (as in neighboring Zimbabwe) who suppressed political opponents.
 In Botswana elections were held, a president and parliament were elected, the Union Jack was lowered and the new Republic of Botswana tri-colored (black, blue and white) was raised.
-A humanitarian president Khama led the nation into freedom and prosperity for the first 14 years and that progressive policy has continued to the present under the second president Khama (his unmarried son).
+A humanitarian president Khama led the nation into freedom and prosperity for the first 14 years and that progressive policy has continued to the present.

-Much discussed in school is HIV since Botswana has one of the highest incidence rates in Africa.
+Much discussed in school is HIV since Botswana still has a high incidence rate.
 (I saw a primary school with billboards of HIV prevention painted on the exterior walls).
 This is not due to a high level of promiscuity or unusual lapse in morals but rather to the scientific finding that Botswana has a strain of HIV that is more easily transmittable–HIV1 (vs HIV2 which is harder to transmit). (photo right, public anti-HIV billboard)

 In 1995 the US Centers for Disease Control and Prevention (CDC) and the Botswana Government began a collaboration called BOTUSA, to work on public health research and programs to combat TB as well as HIV/AIDS.
 BOTUSA has grown substantially since 2000, and is now part of the President’s Emergency Plan for AIDS Relief (PEPFAR).13 PEPFAR contributed $55 million to HIV/AIDS programs in Botswana in Fiscal Year 2006 alone.